Raphfriend/USB2DB15/README.md

 You will need to know basics about Arduino.
 There's a bunch of videos explaining how to use the IDE, programming and all, but you are always free to ask for any question.

-#### What is need
+### What is need

-- We are using Atmega328p AVR, but you can get any Arduino that uses this microcontroller, like Mini Pro, Nano, Uno, etc.
+- We are using Atmega328p AVR, but you can get any Arduino that uses this microcontroller, like Mini Pro, Nano, Uno, etc.;
-- Usb Host Shield Mino, or, if you are using a Uno like Arduino, you will need the a full shield.
+- Usb Host Shield Mino, or, if you are using a Uno like Arduino, you will need the a full shield;
-- A programmer like FDTI, if your Arduino has already a bootloader (Nano, UNO), you won't need it.
+- A programmer like FDTI, if your Arduino has already a bootloader (Nano, UNO), you won't need it;
+- USB2DB15 Custom PCB or any breadboard for solder the AVR and USB Host Shield.
+- DB15 female connector.

 Arduino kinds pic